-13 Worst Scrambled Egg Mistakes You’re Making All the Time
+13 Scrambled Egg Mistakes You Need to Stop Making

 Perfecting scrambled eggs is what sets great chefs apart from good ones, and celeb Chef Gordon Ramsay would back us up on this claim, too.
 He's admitted that he gives new chefs a "scrambled egg test" to determine whether they have what it takes to work in his kitchen.
 Most of us will never have Ramsay judging our food, but you can still avoid some common scrambled egg mistakes.